Pekepeke-Kiore

 Step 3

 Sprouts may appear around the edges of the bag first.
-Do not be tempted to open the bag any further, they will grow towards the top on their own.
+Do not be tempted to open the bag any further, they will reach through to the opening on their own.

 Step 4

-Harvest the second crop when the majority of caps have flattened and opened up.
+Harvest the second crop when the growth tips start to darken.
 Once complete, you can repeat the steps above and try for a third!

 Once the bag has stopped producing, it can be composted or used as a top-mulch for you garden beds.
 Worms love it!